Spend a moment in meditation...

 Christopher Hitchens' "God is Not Great" and Richard Dawkins' "The God Delusion", Mother Theresa's Doubts and the timeless Gnostic answers to the issues they raise in this full-length presentation.
 Running time 80:08.

-We also offer four lecture series presented Dr. Lance Owens:
+We also offer several lecture series presented Dr. Lance Owens:

 J.R.R.
 Tolkien: An Imaginative Life.
 This series of the three lectures examines the broad span of Tolkien's life and work, with special focus on Tolkien’s experience of his imaginative gift.
 The lectures are available on line in illustrated format, or for download as mp3 audio files.